 Do you own a MediaTek phone?
 If yes, you must have come across the term Android CDC driver or Android CDC serial driver.
 These drivers are required to connect and identify your MediaTek (MTK) smartphone to the computer.

 In this guide, we’ve provided detailed steps on how to install Android CDC Drivers on Windows 7, Windows 10, Windows 8.1, 8, XP, and Vista.
 These CDC drivers are compatible with both 32 bit as well as 64 bit Windows operating systems.

 What is a USB Driver?

-When you connect your Android phone to a computer using a USB cable, it requires particular software in order to identify the connected device.
-So basically a USB Driver is a software that operates or controls a device that is attached to a computer using the standard USB cable.
+When you connect your Android phone to a computer using a USB cable, it requires particular software to identify the connected device.
+So basically, a USB Driver is software that operates or controls a device attached to a computer using the standard USB cable.
 In other words, the USB drivers act as a translator between a hardware device and the operating systems of a computer.

 What are Android CDC Drivers?